Shadrach, Meshach, and Abednego: Summary

 King Nebuchadnezzar set up a golden image in the plain of Dura and commanded that all his officials bow before it.
 All who failed to do so would be thrown into a furnace.
 Certain officials informed the king that the three Jewish youths Hananiah, Mishael, and Azariah, who bore the Babylonian names Shadrach, Meshach, and Abednego, and whom the king had appointed to high office in Babylon, were refusing to worship the golden statue.
 The three were brought before Nebuchadnezzar, where they informed the king that God would be with them.
-Nebuchadnezzar commanded that they be thrown into the fiery furnace, heated seven times hotter than normal, but when the king looked, he saw four figures walking unharmed in the flames, the fourth "like a son of God," meaning he is a divine being.
+Nebuchadnezzar commanded that they be thrown into the fiery furnace, heated seven times hotter than normal, but when the king looked, he saw four figures walking unharmed in the flames, the fourth "like a son of God."
 Seeing this, Nebuchadnezzar brought the youths out of the flames, and the fire had not had any effect on their bodies.
 The hair of their heads was not singed, their cloaks were not harmed, and no smell of fire was on them.
 The king then promoted them to high office, decreeing that anyone who spoke against God should be torn limb from limb.